 Long hairstyles will never go out of style, so forget that hackneyed rule that says you have to chop it all off when you hit 40.
-With the right cut and care, they look both fabulous at every age.
+With the right cut and care, either looks fabulous at every age.

 Sound familiar?
 If you're embracing longer hair then you also want to ensure that your cut suits your face shape and hair texture.
 From blunt bangs to update your look and flattering face-framing layers, we've curated our pick of the most flattering long hairstyles and all the advice you need to make them work.

-"I think the stigma that the older you get the shorter your hair should be isn’t as relevant as it once was," says Jonathan Andrew.
+"I think the stigma that the older you get the shorter your hair should be isn’t as relevant as it once was," says Jonathan.
 "People are far more creative and open minded when it comes to hair these days and there are so many options available."

-"For me, when your hair gets longer as you get older the condition becomes more important.
-Long hair can suit everyone but as you move past 40 you need to maintain optimum condition.
-This brings in so many opportunities to show it off with a beautiful simple blow dry, adding in some movement keeps it feeling and looking fresh but adds a chic finish to it.
+"For me, when your hair gets longer as you get older, its condition becomes more important.
+Long hair can suit everyone, but as you move past 40 you need to maintain optimum condition.
+This brings in so many opportunities to show it off with a beautiful, simple blow-dry; adding in some movement keeps it feeling and looking fresh, but adds a chic finish to it.
 You just have to look at J-Lo to see how impactful longer hair can be."

 Which face shapes suit long hairstyles?

-Good news if you have an oval face shape, as it's the most versatile and suits pretty much any style.
+- Oval: Good news if you have an oval face shape, as it's the most versatile and suits pretty much any style.
 "The ball is in your court and most things will work.
 You can see here that the length can stay long but tailored to your face shape," Jonathan explains.
-"I always try to encourage some long soft invisible layers to add shape and movement unless we are going for a structured one length finish."
+"I always try to encourage some long soft invisible layers to add shape and movement unless we are going for a structured one-length finish."

 How to keep long hairstyles in good condition